gl-inet/mv1000-ubuntu-image/Pi-hole Installation Guide.md

 ```
 ![Pi Hole Installation](pi-hole_installation.jpg)

-Follow the prompts to select the proper option.
+Follow the prompts to select the proper options.
+Please remember your password of Pi-Hole which is generated automatically.

 ![Pi Hole Installation](pi-hole_installation2.jpg)